haleanana/haleananaresume/README.md

 <h3>Features Left to Implement</h3>
 I would like to add a "Portofolio" page once I have enough projects to showcase.
-I also intend to add animated feautures once I become proficient at JS ,Python and etc.
+I also intend to add animated features once I become proficient at JS ,Python and etc.

 <h2>Technologies Used</h2>
 <ul>